Domestic Abuse

-Charities and Organisations within the UK that you can turn to for help and advice, don’t suffer in silence.
+Charities and organisations within the UK that you can turn to for help and advice don’t suffer in silence.

-Domestic Violence is sadly becoming even more common in households across the UK.
-It is important for us all to keep an eye out for any signs of abuse and act accordingly, however, when a person is a victim of abuse it is easy to feel alone and isolated, not knowing how to get out of the situation.
-Charities and organisations supporting survivors of domestic abuse are often not thought about or even disregarded due to fear of the abuser finding out they have been contacted.
-Charities and organisations across the UK are there to help and will be discreet if they need to contact you as well as working with you to get you away from the abuse in the best way possible.
+Domestic Abuse is sadly becoming even more common in households across the UK.
+It is important for us all to keep an eye out for any signs of abuse and act accordingly.
+When a person is a victim of abuse, they can feel alone and isolated.
+They do not know how to get out of the situation.
+People often disregard charities and organisations supporting domestic abuse survivors.
+They fear the abuser will find out they have made contact.
+Charities and organisations across the UK are there to help.
+They will be discreet if they need to contact you.
+They will work with you to get you away from the abuse in the best way possible.Â

 National Domestic Abuse Advice Helpline